 United Way of Muskingum, Perry, and Morgan Counties Investment Funds Awarded

+Applicants were asked to identify how their work advances one of the 11 outcomes on the Community Impact Matrix.
 Programs that received funding scored high on their applications and are aligned with the Community Impact Matrix and goals of the organization.

 The Investment Committee members are:

 Eric Holsky, of The Community Bank, announced that this year’s campaign yielded $865,000.
 Campaign proceeds will support discretionary investment, donor designations, and United Way initiatives of 2-1-1 and Financial Stability Partnership.
 The remaining portion covers pledge loss and will be used to support operations.
 Investor specified designations to programs have already begun to be distributed.

 Discretionary investment for 2015-2016 is $399,485.86 and has been awarded to 22 programs across the three pillars:

 - Increase academic performance and life skills, including financial education for youth.